-In fiction, a common trope is the person with eternal life, a blessing which turns into a curse as all that one once found important withers away, and all loose its significance.
-What these stories tend to catch very well is how that which once seemed important to the culture savvy adult either becomes completely void of meaning or becomes a source of nostalgia with the perspective of extra-human time.
+In fiction, a common trope is the person with eternal life, a blessing which turns into a curse as all that one once found important withers away and all loose its significance.
+What these stories tend to catch very well is that what once seemed important to the culture-savvy adult either becomes completely void of meaning or becomes a source of nostalgia with the perspective of extra-human time.
 What they in general fail to grasp is the enormous possibility that comes with such a perspective.
-An eternal life would not at all be a curse to a person who engages sincerely with the world and Eachother, it would present an opportunity to continue the project of meaningness indefinitely.
+Eternal life would not be a curse to a person who engages sincerely with the world and Each-other; it would present an opportunity to continue the project of meaningness indefinitely.

 And therein lies the weakness of this philosophising.
-We all die, and I have found no way to engage with death sincerely.
-I have heard people say that death is what gives life its meaning, but I find this perspective impossible to reconciliate with sincerity and meaningness, it seems more to provide an object for our distractions.
+We all die and I have found no way to sincerely engage with death.
+I have heard people say that death is what gives life meaning, but I find this perspective impossible to reconciliate with sincerity and meaningness, rather it seems to provide an object for our distractions.
 The death of a human being cannot be meaningful.
-One can on the other hand not experienced one's death.
+On the other hand, no one can experience one's death.
 All we can do is remain sincere till the end.
 For someone's personal project or meaningness, death is but a

 Truncation